Bandy World Championship: Participation details

+Debut of national teams

 Competition format

 Originally, the competition was played as an all-meet-all round-robin tournament.
 Starting in 1983, semifinals and a final was added to follow the round-robin stage.

 When the number of participating nations increased, the championship was split up in two groups from 2003 onwards, A and B, with the better teams in Group A. The winner of Group B for some years played a game against the least successful team of Group A to determine qualification for Group A for next year, but in 2016, 2017, and 2018 winning Group B has been directly qualifying for group A for the following year while the last placed team of Group A is automatically relegated to Group B.

 Broadcasting

 The interest is biggest in Sweden, Finland and Russia.
-For a few times now it has been shown on Eurosport 2.
+On several occasions it was shown on Eurosport 2.

 The games are also viewable via online streaming.